paulkienitz/pitchgame/README.md

 The former is also written to the server error log.

 The moderation page starts a list of the ten newest pending moderation requests, each being answerable with a set of radio buttons.
-If none are left it just has a thank-you message.
 The same page can also serve content to SPARE to insert into a popup for viewing stats about a user, so you can see if they have a record of prior bad behavior.
 From that page you can follow a link to a full history of all contributions made by that user, flagging additional trouble spots.
 If that history shows a pattern of abuse you can block them, and if it also shows little positive contribution, you can bulk delete the whole list.
+If no moderation requests are left, the starting page lists users who have had submissions deleted, so that you can review their histories.

 ### How to set up

 You'll need a host with PHP and MySql.
-Use "pitchgame tables.sql" to create the database, but don't upload it to the web host.
+Use "pitchgame tables.sql" to create the database, but don't upload that file to the web host.
 Configure your database password in php.ini as mysqli.default_pw.
 Use .htaccess or equivalent to forbid downloading php.ini or .htaccess itself.
-Also use it to make pitchgame.php the default index page in its directory, if that's desirable.
+Also use it to make pitchgame.php the default index page in its directory, if that's desirable, i.e. if the game is in its own separate directory.
 Then upload the other files and test it out.